fivetran/dbt_salesforce/README.md

     salesforce_database: your_database_name
     salesforce_schema: your_schema_name
 ```
+### Optional: Configuring Salesforce History Mode in tandem with Salesforce

 If you are utilizing Salesforce History Mode and your target database and schema differ as well, you will need to add an additional configuration for the history schema and database to your `dbt_project.yml`